yosh778/YsVIII-tools/README.md

 Usage : `python3 patchEboot.py <eboot>`

 This python script enables you to apply eboot specific patches.
-For mai dumps, run it on both the base eboot.bin & the mai_moe/eboot_origin.bin.
+For mai dumps, run it on both the base eboot.bin & mai_moe/eboot_origin.bin.
 This patch allows you to get the savedata level text to display as "Lv 17" instead of "Lv17" for instance, just like the US/EU game does.